A Hub for Wilderness Research

 Researcher Expectations

-To ensure a productive and respectful research environment, we ask all visitors to adhere to the following expectations:
+To ensure a productive and respectful environment, we ask all visitors to adhere to the following expectations:

 During the trip: Pack lightly for transport via UTV shuttle (for field equipment and items necessary for your stay), be prepared to hike 3 miles from the trailhead to Jawbone Flats, expect to navigate steep slopes and rocky terrain to access research sites, cohabitate respectfully with other research teams and Opal Creek staff, and follow Leave No Trace principles to minimize environmental impact.

-After the trip: Share data with Opal Creek archive (currently data will not be accessible to the public), acknowledge Opal Creek Ancient Forest Center in all presentations, publications, workshops, teaching documents and other professional venues, send hard copies and hyperlinks of all professional documents (see list above) to Opal Creek staff, and complete the Opal Creek Research Station questionnaire.
+After the trip: Share data with Opal Creek archive (currently data will not be accessible to the public), acknowledge Opal Creek Ancient Forest Center in all presentations, publications, workshops, teaching documents and other professional venues, send hard copies and hyperlinks of all professional documents (see list above) to Opal Creek staff, and complete the Opal Creek Field Station questionnaire.

-Research Permits
+Permits

 All researchers must obtain the necessary permits through either: